dpsahoo/de-test/README.md

+# Data Engineering test

+## Intro

+This repo contains code mainly written in Python to answer the business queries requested as part of the Data Engineering test.

-# Data Engineering test - Instructions to run the PySpark code
+## Instructions to run the PySpark code

+### Please follow the below steps

-## 1 DOWNLOAD THE TEST DATA FILE
+## 1. DOWNLOAD THE TEST DATA FILE [IGNORE THIS STEP]

 NOTE: IGNORE THIS STEP.
 The downloading and unzip of the file is handled in Step3 and Step4.

 Download the zipped test file into your application root directory and unzip it.
 ### `unzip -d /dest/directory/ test-data.zip`

 Source: